kivervinicius/nightmare-examples/docs/beginner/vo.md

 # Using `vo`

 [`vo`](https://github.com/lapwinglabs/vo) is a small flow library.
 With Nightmare, you can use it to `yield` call chains.
-Consider the Yahoo example:
+The following example searches for `github nightmare` at Yahoo and returns the first HREF in the search results:

 ```js
 var Nightmare = require('nightmare'),